 - Inmate activities and programs

 To get this information, you will have to do a search for their driving record.

 Have you ever had to search for criminal records of someone you know?
 How hard was it?
-Dis you do your search online or did you have to make a phone call to the jail? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the jail?
+Was the information you received correct?
 There are many reasons that folks search for criminal backgrounds and records, and your feedback may help other people that are in the same situation.